STAT545-UBC/STAT545-UBC-original-website/help-STAT545.md

     - BAD: "aaaaaarrrrrrgh!", "things not working", "i need help"
     - GOOD: 'error when indexing a matrix: "incorrect number of dimensions"'
   * Stay specific and be complete-but-concise in the body of the description.
 Don't expect your helper to play 20 questions with you.
-  * *adapt here once the other 'how to get help' page is mature.*
   * Tag someone or some group of people.
 Start by typing the `@` symbol and GitHub will generate some good suggestions.
 You can also type or paste in the GitHub username yourself.
 Examples: to tag Jenny, use `@jennybc`; to tag Dean use `@daattali`; to tag all instructional staff tag `@STAT545-UBC/owners`. *Should I create a team within our Organization just for help?
 Will that sort of tag work globally or only within repos owned by the Organization?*
   * Don't forget to click "Submit new issue"!